wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 tags: thoughts
 ---

-After reading Sophie's World, I thought it'd be amusing to learn more about the philosophers presented in the book, and summarize their wisdoms into a few key bullet points.
-It should be stressed that reading a bunch of Encyclopedia articles does not give me a comprehensive understanding of anything.
-That is okay.
-My goal is simply to know enough to be conversant (or dangerous).
-Let's get started.
+After reading Sophie's World, I thought it'd be an interesting exercise to learn more about the remarkable philosophers presented therein and summarize their wisdoms into a few bullet points.
+What started off as a curiosity-driven side project morphed into a monumental undertaking that's taking way too much of my spare time.
+I ran out of steam by the third month after spending days trying to grasp the nuances of Kant's transcendental idealism and how it differed from other forms of epistemology.
+The next three months turned into a slog.

+I recognized very early on just how much there is to know, and how much I will never know.
+This six-month project could have easily taken me six-years.
+By the time I finished the last paragraph on Sartre, I felt a tremendous sense of relief.
+The overall experience has instilled in me a deep sense of intellectual humility. *"I know that I know nothing"*.
+What better way to encapsulate my thoughts than a Socrates quote.

+One might wonder: some scholars spend their entire career on one or two philosophers.
+What hope is there for me to understand anything about anyone in six months?
+That is a fair observation.
+I doubt I am producing anything new or valuable here.
+But why should we view everything through the lens of productivity and production.
+I did this to learn, not to produce.
+The past few months have been incredibly rewarding intellectually.
+The hundreds of encyclopedia articles I read were of tremendous pedagogical value.
+While I hope this article can be useful for others, I <u>know</u> it was useful for me.

 - [Myths - Pre 600 BC](#myths---pre-600-bc)
 - [Natural Philosophers - 600 BC](#natural-philosophers---600-bc)